franciscofsales/react_animated/README.md

 # React Native Animated
-This package is a collection of animated components in react native.
+This package is a collection of animated components as well as tools / utilities for creating animations in react native.
 The example app has demos for every animation.

 ## Install